 Telling a person with dementia that someone they love has passed away can be a very emotionally draining task.
-The person may have to be told again and again, may still be shocked and may mourn the loss seemingly for the first time, more than once.
+Like anyone, a person with dementia may respond to bereavement in a range of ways.
+The person may have to be told again and again, may still be shocked, and may mourn the loss seemingly for the first time, more than once.

-If someone they love has passed away, the person with dementia ideally deserves to know.
+If someone they love has passed away, the person with dementia diagnosis ideally deserves to know.
 We may tell them with the thought that they deserve to mourn the loss of their loved one.
-After all, the person with dementia is still the same person with feeling, emotions and connections.
-Often we go on telling the person again and again that their husband or wife or brother has died, as we don’t want to lie to someone we love and respect.
+After all, the person with dementia is still the same person with feelings, emotions, and connections.
+Often, we go on telling the person again and again that their husband, wife, or brother has died, as we don’t want to lie to someone we love and respect.

 However, for a person with dementia, sometimes it’s hard to register and remember the death.
-So, the mention of the death of their loved one seems to hit them as news every time they hear it.
+It is usually a good idea to tell them about the death initially and see how they react to the news.
+This will give you an idea about whether to tell them again or not.
+The mention of the death of their loved one seems to hit them as news every time they hear it.
 Telling them again and again makes them go through such a disturbing incident multiple times.
-So for the sake of their own peace and happiness we may choose to not tell them more than once or twice about the death of a loved one whether it’s a recent death or it’s been while.

 How close was this person?

 Another factor that is important while making the decision is the relationship to the deceased.
-If the deceased is an extremely close family or friend, such as the husband or wife of the person with dementia, whom the person expects to see on a regular basis, it may be difficult to distract the person.
-Helping the person remember them, showing photographs and sharing memories may help that person through the grieving process.
+If the deceased is an extremely close family or friend, such as the spouse of the person with dementia, whom the person expects to see on a regular basis, it may be difficult to distract the person.
+Helping the person remember them, you can speak about them in past tense and sharing memories may help that person through the grieving process.

 How severe is the Dementia?

 They may also not process the information properly.
-For example, an elderly woman may feel the pain of losing a young teenage brother when told that her brother has passed away because she may remember her brother from a different time.
+For example, an elderly woman may feel the pain of losing a younger brother when told that her brother has passed away because she may remember her brother from a different time.

 While many argue that the person with dementia still deserves to know, it may be a good idea to tell a person with such confusion only once or twice and then distract her.

-The death of a loved one is difficult for anyone, but it is a special challenge when someone in the family has dementia.
+The death of a loved one is difficult for anyone, but it is a special challenge when someone in the family has a dementia diagnosis.
 It’s hard for family members to know how and when to tell the person with dementia about the death.
 And what should they do when the person doesn’t remember?

 Grief Process